Ennai Paar Yogam Varum: Plot

 The lovers Meena and Jeeva elope and they decide to get married at the registrar's office.
 Meena's father Anandaraman orders the rowdy Jaga to bring him his daughter back and to put Jeeva in jail.
 At the registrar's office, Jaga and his sidekicks break the arm of the deputy tehsildar Krishnamoorthy and the forges his signature on a marriage document.
 Jaga tracks down the lovers in a police station and he blames Jeeva for kidnapping Meena and for signature forgery.
 Jeeva is then put in police lockup and Jaga forcefully brings Meena to her father.

 Kandeepan falls in love with Jagadeeshwari and he makes his mother Seethamangalam Muthamma, a greedy and corrupt politician, accepts for the marriage.
 Krishnamoorthy decides to get VRS and puts all his savings to arrange his daughter's wedding.
 Thereafter, Muthamma makes a deal with a political leader: fixing the marriage between Kandeepan and the political leader's granddaughter.
 Muthamma then delegates Jaga the mission of stopping the wedding between her son and Jagadeeshwari.
 On the day of the marriage, Jaga wreaked havoc in the wedding hall and stops the marriage.
 Krishnamoorthy who felt humiliated and distraught of losing all his savings dies of a heart attack on the spot.
 Jagadeeshwari vows to take revenge on Jaga.

 Later, Jagadeeshwari files a false rape complaint against Jaga and he is arrested by the police but he then comes out of jail thanks to his lawyer.
 Meanwhile, Jeeva, who is now in a wheelchair after a suicide attempt, and Meena meet Jagadeeshwari, and Jagadeeshwari promises them to arrange their marriage.
 Jaga feels guilty for Jeeva's accident and he himself arranges their marriage while Anandaraman genuinely accepts Jeeva as his son-in-law.
 Jaga later learns about Muthamma's true face and saves Jagadeeshwari from her.
 The film ends with Jaga and Jagadeeshwari falling in love with each other.

-Production

-After producing three films under his own banner, actor Mansoor Ali Khan returned with Ennai Paar Yogam Varum.
-Politician-turned-actor Thol.
-Thirumavalavan appeared in a song in the film.
-Mansoor Ali Khan said that the film is a low budget film with comedy track.